-The record for manslaying is not being diminished in any way, and Greenville county is : till the theatre of operations Ihh regroes seem determined to maintain the record, if the whites are not so active and aggressive as formerly.
-John D.xon shot and killed James Bannore on the farm of T. A Ashmore Thursday afternoon, and the cause of the quarrel was a bicycle owned by one of them.
+The record for manslaying is not being diminishedin ary way, and Greenville county is : till the theatre of operations.
+Thh regrosseem determined to maintain the record, if the whites are not so retive and aggressive as formerly.
+John Dixon shot and killed James Bannore on the farm of T. A Ashmore Thursday afternoon, and the cause of the quarrel was a bicycle owned by one of them.
 The killing took place near Lenderman, 10 miles south of the city of Greenville and the two negroes were at work in a field not far from the Ashmore residence.
-Both men have been in the employ of Mr. Athmore for several years, and they have always been friendly until this difficulty, waich arose with out any signs of previous trouble.
-The culmination of the quarrel Bannore picked up a rock.
-Dickson fired his pistol and Bannere fled for his life, with Dickson pursuing him and firing as he went, until Bannor fell to the ground and the olimax was over. cordance with the facts given.
-Dick- sented to the governor, and it is thought son was arrested at once and has been | he will grant it. placed in Jail.
+Both men have been in the employ of Mr. Ashmore for several years, and they have always been friendly until this difficulty, which arese with out any signs of previous trouble.
+The culmination of the quarrel was when Dickson drew his pi-tol and Bantore picked up a rock.
+Dickson fired his pistol and Bannere fled for his life, with Dickson pursuing him and firing as he went, until Bannor fell to risoned this place, and the inhabitants the ground and the climax was over.
+Bannore was dead and Dickson was the slayer.
+Corober Black held an inquest and the jury rendered a verdict in sety announced that they were on the cordance with the facts given.
+Dickway to join Aguinaldo between Pauto- son was arrested at once and has been A Tempest at Sea.
+Battered by fierce seas and tossed about by terrific gales, the French Line steamer La Gascogne arrived Wednesday at New York ir m Havre, 48 hours overdue.
+The liner left Havre on March 16 and until March 20 had very fine weather.
+On the morning of the 21st the wind came up from the northwest and the gales lasted throughout the fo' lowing three days, and several times the steamer was obliged to turn tail and run before the fury of the blast.
+Great seas broke over the starboard side with enormous force, the lifeboats on the upper deck were wrenched from the davits and smashed, the davits being bent almost double.
+Two of the life rafts were lifted bodily from the upper deck and dropped down upon the upper structure, smashing skylights and venilators.
+The rafts were stoved in many places and damaged beyond repair.
+Fortunately none of the passengers was After the Czar.